 Wood Library is so much more than a building filled with books.
 It is a highly-valued cultural community resource.
-Currently, it lacks the space required to fulfill its mission.
+In February 2014 we celebrated the opening of the library’s new building addition.
+This was made possible by generous donations from hundreds of people, area businesses, and NYS grants.

 – — – — – — – — – — – — – — – –